 An avid genealogist, Woodroofe understood the necessity for a comprehensive index or listing of the wealth of materials collected by the Genealogical Society of Pennsylvania.
 An editor of the Pennsylvania Genealogical Magazine (PGM) from 1976 through 1982 & from mid-1985 through 1988, she embarked on a project to fill that void.
 Her compilation of resources appeared in PGM from 1979 (v.
 31, #2) to 1987 (v.
 35, #2).
-The completed series provided 455 invaluable pages listing the books, microfilm, & documents for all of Pennsylvania's 67 counties, available for genealogical research in GSP's library.
+The completed series provided 455 invaluable pages listing the books, microfilm, & documents for all of Pennsylvania's 67 counties.
 The complete Woodroofe series appears here in a single volume under its original title.
 Each page is an exact reprint: only the page numbers have been altered.
 The Pennsylvania counties are arranged in alphabetical order.
 (Contact the GSP office for ordering information.
 215-545-0391.)

 Contents: Problems & Resources in Pennsylvania German Genealogy Research; Palatine & Palatinate; German Qual. for Naturalization in PA, 1728; Advice to German Immigrants, 1749; Annotations to Strassburger & Hinke's Pennsylvania German Pioneers; Palatines & Servants Imported on the King of Prussia; Ancestry of the 13 Krefeld Emigrants of 1683; An Emigrant to America in 1749 from Rhodt (Palatinate); Emigrants to America from Zweibrucken; Survey of Immigrants of the Haldeman Family of Switzerland to Montgomery, Chester, & Lancaster Counties, Pennsylvania, before 1750; Clues Hidden in Administration Papers; Emigrants from Hesse, Germany, 1748-1766; 18th-Century Emigrants from Hochst in dem Odenwald; Estab. the German Origins of Northampton County Settlers; Name Index.